greyhairnow/Archimator/docs/docker.md

 will exit immediately.
 If you need automated workflows (e.g. export CSV without rendering), consider creating a CLI entry point that does not require Tkinter and reusing the same base image.

+## VS Code Dev Container

+A `.devcontainer/devcontainer.json` file is provided so you can open the project inside VS Code using **Remote - Containers** or **Dev Containers**.
+The config reuses the project Dockerfile, giving you the same dependency stack that the runtime image uses.

+Steps:

+1. Install the VS Code Dev Containers extension.
+2. From VS Code, run **Dev Containers: Reopen in Container**.
+3. Ensure your host X server is running and that the `/tmp/.X11-unix` socket is authorized (`xhost +si:localuser:root` on Linux) so the Tkinter window can render from inside the container.
+4. Launch the GUI from the VS Code terminal with `python app/src/app/gui_client.py`.

+If you are on Windows or macOS, adjust the `DISPLAY` variable in `.devcontainer/devcontainer.json` to match your X server host (for example `host.docker.internal:0`) and expose the X11 port if required.